ADD CONDITION

 Side Effects

-If your condition worsens, or if symptoms last more than 7 days or return after clearing up, you should stop using the product and consult a doctor.
-If you are pregnant or breastfeeding, it's best to speak with a healthcare professional before using it.
-Always keep this product out of reach of children, and if swallowed, seek medical help immediately or contact a Poison Control Center at 1-800-222-1222.
+If you are pregnant or breastfeeding, it's advisable to speak with a healthcare professional before using this product.
+Additionally, keep it out of reach of children, and if swallowed, seek medical help or contact a Poison Control Center immediately at 1-800-222-1222.

 Warnings and Precautions